 At a glance:

-What to expect: Simple office procedure, you’ll be awake and able to view the entire process
+- What to expect: A simple procedure, you’ll be awake and able to watch everything

 If your plan is to transfer a fresh blastocyst, it will occur immediately after the embryo development phase.
-If your plan is to do chromosomal testing, then we will freeze your blastocysts for future use.
+If your plan is to do preimplantation genetic testing (PGT), we will cryopreserve (freeze) your embryos for future use.
 You might have to take more medication, including a progesterone in oil injection.

-The actual procedure itself is painless and easy – a catheter is inserted through the cervix where the embryo will eventually be deposited through.
-It will rest in the uterus in the perfect spot, ready for implantation.
+The actual embryo transfer procedure itself is quick (10-15 minutes), painless, and easy – a catheter is inserted through the cervix, where the embryo will eventually be deposited.
+Your tiny embryo will then rest in your uterus in the perfect spot, ready for implantation.

-On the day of the transfer, we recommend laser acupuncture before and after the transfer as it has been shown to increase implantation success rates.
+On the day of the your transfer, we recommend laser acupuncture before and after the procedure, as it has been shown to significantly increase implantation success rates.
 If you have been receiving regular acupuncture treatment throughout your IVF cycle (and not just on transfer day), the benefits are even greater.

 8. The Pregnancy Test